 A good accounting process will consider getting the basics right first like recording and organization of business transactions as they will form the basis of how the final accounting data is built and how it powers financial projections that support business growth.

-This doesn’t have to be complicated.
-The idea is to build your accounting infrastructure in a way that supports business operations, finances and facilitates financial strategy for the growth stage.
+This doesn't have to be complicated.
+The idea is to build your accounting infrastructure in a way that it supports business operations, finances, and facilitates financial strategy for the growth stage.

 We have put together a ten-step process that will help you design your own accounting process as a startup.